PoliTo-ASAC-Lab/ASAC_CPM/README.md

 4) **Use the control interface**

-   Once all is set up, you can try the cluster control in interface by opening a serial connection (115200-8N1) with the NodeMCU module.
+   Once all is set up, you can use the CPM control interface by opening a serial connection (115200-8N1) with the NodeMCU module.
 If everything is good, a prompt '**#**' should appear.
 Here below are the available commands.

     | Command           | Description |
     | :---------------- | :------ |